dotnet/csharplang/proposals/global-attributes-for-main.md

 Can be placed in any syntax tree of the compilation, and the `[STAThread]` attribute will be attached the entrypoint of the program.

-Both top level statements and regular entrypoints are supported by the attribute target.
+Only simple program entrypoints are supported.
 In the case of multiple entrypoints the attribute will only apply to the first chosen location.

-### Assemblies with no Entry Point
+### Assemblies with no top level statements

-It is an error to use the `main` target location for an attribute in an assembly with no entry point (e.g. a class library).
+It is an error to use the `[main:` target in a program that has no top level statements.
+This includes assemblies with no entry point (e.g. a class library) or a program with a regular entrypoint (e.g. `static void Main()`).

 ### Attribute locations

-There is no new [`AttributeTargets`](https://docs.microsoft.com/en-us/dotnet/api/system.attributetargets?view=net-6.0) enum value defined as part of this proposal, and it is an error to prefix an attribute with `[main:` that has any target other than `All` or `Method`.
+There is no new [`AttributeTargets`](https://docs.microsoft.com/en-us/dotnet/api/system.attributetargets?view=net-6.0) enum value defined as part of this proposal, and it is an error to prefix an attribute with `[main:` that has a target where the `AttributeTargets.Method` flag is not set (e.g.
+`(target & AttributeTargets.Method) != AttributeTargets.Method`)

 The
 [`AllowMultiple`](https://docs.microsoft.com/en-us/dotnet/api/system.attributeusageattribute.allowmultiple?view=net-6.0)